neuromatch/climate-course-content/_sources/tutorials/Schedule/daily_schedules.md

 *Note that these events take place after the normal coursework time for slots 1/3/4.

 Course feedback survey: We will have a course completion survey for both students and teaching assistants.
 The link will be shared on discord.
 Please fill it out during this time!
+Completion of the final survey is required to access your certificate in the Portal.

 Pod farewell: This is just a chance for your pod to say goodbye to each other.
 No structure imposed here!

-Closing Ceremony / Graduation: We will do this all together on crowdcast on the Saturday after the course.
+Closing Ceremony / Graduation: We will do this all together on Zoom.